tsliwowicz/crayon/README.md

 Since it's only javascript, there's also no need for compilation.

 1. Get the prerequisits:
-   a. `yum install nodejs npm mongo` - NodeJS MongoDB and its download manager  (mongo is not in use anymore)
+   a. `yum install nodejs npm` - NodeJS MongoDB and its download manager  (mongo is not in use anymore)
    b. `npm install cityhash` - Google hashing library wrapper for NodeJS
    c. `npm install zlib` - Compression library for browser-node communication
    d. `npm install mongodb` - Native driver for NodeJS to communicate with MongoDB